mab253/cpp_spring23/README.md

 ## materials and references

 We will use zyBooks [(see above)](#course-format) as our online text.
 I recognize that there are many different ways of learning and that folks may want to practice with different tools, so I will also post other resources for every chapter: online tutorials, videos, and texts.
-These additional resources will be optional but highly recommended - if you experiment, you may find that a different method makes a concept click for you!
+There is _a lot_ of good "learning to program" material available out there ...
+These additional resources will be optional but recommended - if you experiment, you may find that a different method makes a concept click for you!

 ## tools we will use a lot